-Next, the Tools You’ll Need to Open Your Coffee Shop
+2. List of Tools You’ll Need to Open a Coffee Shop

-Now that we’ve gone over the types of coffee-led businesses you can explore, it’s time to jump into the types of gear you should be looking fo
+Now that we’ve gone over the types of coffee-led businesses you can explore, it’s time to jump into the types of tools and equipment you should be looking for.

 As a starting point, every coffee shop should have a few automatic drip machines to brew their most popular coffees, daily.
 When sourcing a drip machine, think about some of the features that you would need for the convenience of brewing coffee multiple times throughout the day, every day.